Faculty and Staff

 Simon Frishkoff, High School Chair, Science and Music Teacher

-An alum of Hawthorne Valley, Simon is the high school’s Biology teacher, teaches some music classes in the lower school, assists the middle school Orchestra as well as the high school Orchestra, and is the Assistant Athletic Director.
+An alum of Hawthorne Valley, Simon is the high school’s chairperson and biology teacher, and assists in the music program throughout the lower and high school.
 He completed the Waldorf Teacher Training course with a Science track at the Center for Anthroposophy in 2009.
-His prior education includes a B.A. in Theatre from Oberlin College and a Doctorate of Naturopathic Medicine from Bastyr University.
-Simon has taught the sciences (primarily Biology) and math, physical education, and music at Hawthorne Valley School in both the lower and high schools.
-Previously he taught at the Lake Champlain School and Burlington College.
-He was a naturopathic physician in Vermont for seven years.
+His prior education includes a B.A. in Theater from Oberlin College and a Doctorate of Naturopathic Medicine from Bastyr University.
+Simon has taught the sciences (primarily Biolo-gy) and math, physical education, and music at Hawthorne Valley School in both the lower and high schools.
+Previ-ously he guest taught at the Lake Champlain Waldorf School and Burlington College.
+He was a naturopathic physi-cian in Vermont for seven years.
 Simon’s interests include natural medicine, music, writing and performing.

 Jennifer Kenyon, Language Arts and History Teacher